 The Ego is free floating in all three levels - both conscious and unconscious - monitoring our behaviors by day.

 Every night when we sleep, we disconnect from our conscious tip of the iceberg.
 The lights go off and we are protected from external stimuli (like noise, temperature and pain) as well as internal stimuli (like emotions and fears).
 We do this by creating our own internal worlds - our dreams.

 Freud said dreams are a way to express the unconscious emotions arising from the Id - otherwise we would be constantly disturbed by them in our sleep and soon wake up.
 So why do we dream?
-To protect our sleep.
+Freud said it was to protect our sleep.

-John Allan Hobson (born 1933) Hobson emphasizes the role of neurochemicals in the brain and random electrical impulses originating in the brainstem.
+John Allan Hobson emphasizes the role of neurochemicals in the brain and random electrical impulses originating in the brainstem.
 He does not say that dreams are the random firing of neurons - but rather the brain's cobbled attempt at making sense of them.